cockroachdb/docs/v21.2/node-shutdown.md

 The node's [`is_decommissioning`](cockroach-node.html#node-status) field is set to `true` and its `membership` status is set to `decommissioning`, which causes its replicas to be rebalanced to other nodes.

-The node's [`/health?ready=1` endpoint](monitoring-and-alerting.html#health-ready-1) continues to consider the node "ready" so that the node can function as a gateway to route client connections to relevant data.
+The node's [`/health?ready=1` endpoint](monitoring-and-alerting.html#health-ready-1) continues to consider the node "ready" so that the node can function as a gateway to route SQL connections to relevant data.

 {{site.data.alerts.callout_info}}
 After this stage, the node is automatically drained.
 However, to avoid possible disruptions in query performance, we recommend manually draining before decommissioning.
 For more information, see [Perform node shutdown](#perform-node-shutdown).